• Skip to primary navigation

 Russets are the best to use because of their high starch content, which makes them come out really fluffy, but you can use whatever type of potato you have on hand.
 Yukon gold potatoes and red potatoes also work well.

 Sweet potatoes even taste amazing in the air fryer and come out perfect every time.
-Not only are potatoes delicious, they are a full of vitamins, minerals and antioxidants.
+Not only are they delicious, potatoes are a full of vitamins, minerals and antioxidants.

 • Roasted asparagus on a plate